THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The importance of angelic ministry throughout the Book of Revelation is indicated by the first verse of the book:

-The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: (Revelation 1:1)
+The Revelation of Jesus Christ, which God gave Him to show His servants—things which must shortly take place.
+And He sent and signified it by His angel to His servant John, (Revelation 1:1)

 The term angel means messenger.
 This important book of the Scripture was carried to John by the messenger of Christ.